 How will hands-on labs work as an employee recruiting tool?

 Using technical tests and challenges to assess an applicant’s technical skills should be easy to perform and cost-efficient too.
 And when we say technical tests, we are not referring to MCQs, but a more detailed form of testing candidates with hands-on assessment.
 This created opportunities for the candidates to highlight their skills.
 Thus, providing the tech recruiter and the hiring managers with more data to assess the candidate’s technical skills.

-Cloud-based platforms like hands-on-labs have seen its usage in the recruitment teams especially during the pandemic when virtual recruitment was unavoidable.
+Cloud-based platforms like hands-on labs have seen their usage in the recruitment teams, especially during the pandemic when virtual recruitment was unavoidable.
 With an attrition rate of around 10% in the IT industry, there are more than 3.9 Lakh people looking out for new jobs.
-With all the IT companies reporting good results and huge order book, it pays to get the right candidate for the job!
+With all the IT companies reporting good results and huge order books, it pays to get the right candidate for the job!